Exploring the Bitcoin Mesoscale

-While during the initial phases of its life, Bitcoin was indeed quite similar to a star graph, figure \ref{fig:deg_centralisation} reveals that the degree-centralization has quickly stabilized around very small values.
-Overall, we may, thus, conclude that Bitcoin is not evolving towards a star-like structure, where a single central node participates to all transactions.
-However, the large value of the Gini coefficient let us suspect that there may be several hubs: hence, the unrealistic picture of a star-like structure may be replaced by the more realistic one depicting several `locally star-like' structures.
-The centers of these structures are `local hubs', i.e. vertices with a large number of connections, that are crossed by a large percentage of paths and that are connected among them.
-In order to justify the apparent contradiction, in the appendix we show a toy model which partially reproduces the results.
+and a value $C_k=1$ would indicate that Bitcoin has become a star graph (at a certain point during its history).
+As Figure \ref{fig:deg_centralisation} reveals, the degree-induced centralisation has quickly stabilised around ``small'' values: contrarily to what the degree-induced Gini coefficient seems to suggest, Bitcoin is not evolving towards a star-like structure having a unique, central node participating to all transactions, but towards a structure where several hubs co-exist (see also our toy model in Appendix C).
+In other words, the (unrealistic) picture of a star-like structure can be replaced by the (more realistic) one depicting several locally star-like structures, their centers being vertices with a large number of connections, crossed by a large percentage of paths and well inter-connected (see also Figure \ref{fig:snaps}).
+As for the Gini coefficients, bubbles seem to have had some sort of impact on the evolution of the centralisation indices.
+From a merely economic perspective, the presence of hubs increases the fragility of the Bitcoin ecosystem, making it more prone to large-scale losses and sudden price crashes in the event of failures.